 Comparative Politics, International Relations, Comparative and International Political Economy, Political Economy of Development, Globalization, Comparative Regulation and Institutions, Comparative Capitalism, Political Economy of Identity, and Developing Countries (including East Asia/ China, India, and Russia).

-Professor Hsueh’s current research include a book manuscript under preparation, which investigates the mediating role of market governance in the relationship between global economic integration and development outcomes in China, India, and Russia.
+Professor Hsueh’s current research include her next book, which investigates the mediating role of market governance in the relationship between global economic integration and development outcomes in China, India, and Russia.
 Her other research projects analyze China’s political economic engagement in Africa; the politics of trade policy and the political economy of identity in post-developmental state East Asia; and the relationship between economic and social control in China.

 Scholarly journals, such as Comparative Political Studies and Governance, have published Professor Hsueh’s research.
-The Economist, Foreign Affairs, The Huffington Post, National Public Radio (NPR), and Inside Higher Ed have featured Professor Hsueh’s work and she has testified in Congress in front of the U.S.-China Economic and Security Review Commission.
+The Economist, Foreign Affairs, National Public Radio (NPR), Inside Higher Ed, and The Washington Post have featured Professor Hsueh’s work and she has testified in Congress in front of the U.S.-China Economic and Security Review Commission.

 Professor Hsueh recently served as Residential Research Faculty Fellow at the Institute of East Asian Studies, U.C.
 Berkeley and Visiting Scholar at the Center for the Study of Law & Society, U.C.
 Berkeley School of Law.
-She also conducted in-depth fieldwork in China, India, and Taiwan.
-Prior to arriving at Temple, Professor Hsueh served as a post-doctoral fellow at the University of Southern California’s Center for International Studies, and conducted research in China, Hong Kong, and Taiwan as a Fulbright Scholar at the Institute of World Economics and Politics, Chinese Academy of Social Sciences.
+She also served as Visiting Professor at the Graduate School of Finance and Asia Pacific Center, Tecnológico de Monterrey, in Guadalajara, Mexico.
+She recently conducted in-depth fieldwork in China, India, Taiwan, Mexico, and Russia.
+Prior to arriving at Temple, Professor Hsueh served as a post-doctoral fellow at the University of Southern California’s Center for International Studies, and conducted research in China, Hong Kong, and Taiwan as a U.S. Fulbright Scholar at the Institute of World Economics and Politics, Chinese Academy of Social Sciences.

-- Forthcoming (published online March 2015).
-“State Capitalism, Chinese-Style: Strategic Value of Sectors, Sectoral Characteristics, and Globalization,” Governance 29:1 (January 2016).
+- 2016.
+“State Capitalism, Chinese-Style: Strategic Value of Sectors, Sectoral Characteristics, and Globalization,” Governance 29:1 (January).

-- Forthcoming.
-“Nations or Sectors in the Age of Globalization: China’s Policy Toward Foreign Direct Investment in Telecommunications,” Review of Policy Research 32: 6 (November 2015).
+2015.
+“Nations or Sectors in the Age of Globalization: China’s Policy Toward Foreign Direct Investment in Telecommunications,” Review of Policy Research 32: 6 (November).

 - 2014.
 “Fieldwork in Political Science: Encountering Challenges and Crafting Solutions,” co-authored, co-initiated, and co-organized symposium (with Francesca Refsum Jensenius and Akasemi Newsome), PS: Political Science and Politics 47:2 (April), pp. 391-393.